By Martin Edwards

-Many things affect how quickly you can browse websites or whether videos keep pausing to
+Many factors affect how quickly you can browse websites, or whether videos keep pausing to

-buffer, and most people are unsure where to begin troubleshooting.
-Whether it’s because there is
+buffer — and most people are unsure where to begin troubleshooting.
+There’s no denying that

-Broadband contracts typically offer speeds of ‘up to’ 8, 38 or 76 megabits per second.
+Broadband contracts typically offer speeds of up to 8, 17, 38 or 76 megabits

-The faster two are more widespread in built-up areas, but usually mean paying more and
+The faster two are common in built-up areas, and increasingly available in rural areas.
+They

 Your estimated line speed

 Contracts include the words ‘up to’ because your actual maximum speed will be lower, determined

 primarily by the distance between your house and the telephone exchange or roadside cabinet.